saml-dev/MMM-Traffic/README.md

 # MMM-Wunderlist
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It can display your Wunderlist todos.
 You can add multiple instances with different lists.
 Only one account supported.

+## Installation
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/paviro/MMM-Wunderlist.git`.
+A new folder will appear navigate into it.
+2. Execute `npm install` to install the node dependencies.

 ## Usage
 The entry in config.js can look like the following.
 You will need an `access_token` and a `client_id`, you can obtain them [here](https://developer.wunderlist.com/apps/new).